Administration on Aging: Functions

+Leadership

 AoA is headed by the Assistant Secretary for Aging.
 From July 2016 to August 2017, Edwin Walker served as Acting Assistant Secretary for Aging.
 The Assistant Secretary reports directly to the Secretary of Health and Human Services.
 Lance Allen Robertson was confirmed in August 2017, and served until January 20, 2021.
 On January 20, 2021, Alison Barkoff was sworn in as Principal Deputy Assistant Secretary, and was named as Acting Assistant Secretary.
 On March 9, 2022, President Biden Nominated Rita Landgraf, the former Secretary of the Delaware Department of Health and Social Services, to serve as his first Assistant Secretary.

-Confirmation is pending.
+History

+AoA was established by the Older Americans Act of 1965.
+It became part of the Administration for Community Living in 2012.